lingjzhu/mtracker.github.io/index.md

-## Welcome to use MTracker
+## Welcome to MTracker

-You can use the [editor on GitHub](https://github.com/LukeZhu/lingjzhu.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+**MTracker** is a tool for automatic splining tongue shapes in ultrasound images by harnessing the power of deep convolutional neural networks.
+It is developed at the Department of Linguistics, University of Michgian to address the need of spining a large-scale ultrasound project.
+MTracker also allows for human correction by interfacing with GetContour developed by Mark Tiede in the Haskins Laboratory.

 ### MTracker